GoogleCloudPlatform/ruby-docs-samples/README.md

 ## Contributing changes

-Contributions to this library are always welcome and highly encouraged.
+Contributions to this sample repository are always welcome and highly encouraged.

 See [CONTRIBUTING](CONTRIBUTING.md) for more information on how to get started.